Kraftcur/my-jeep-status/README.md

 **Note:** this README is directed towards Unix-based shell (e.g. mac, linux)

-1. Clone or Fork this Repository
+1. Clone, Fork, or Download this Repository
 2. Make sure you have **Node.js** and **npm** installed on your system.
 [Install Node.js/npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

     Once you have those installed, check to make sure they are working by typing `node -v` and `npm -v` in the CLI.
 If versions show up, then you're ready for the next step.